Destinations in Greece

 The settlement that serves as the official coast of Katerini city and was developed to a major tourist destination during the summer months.

-Traditional village with impressive mansions owned by ship captains, build around the city acropolis hosting the Athena temple from the 6ht BC.
+Village with impressive mansions constructed by ship captains.
+It is built around the city acropolis that hosts the Athena temple from the 6th BC.

 An active volcanic island of the Dodecanese complex, genuine and unspoiled from mass tourism & ideal for peaceful & nature-oriented holidays.